poddmo/abcde/README.md

   - This helps to prevent artist duplication due to inconsistent capitalisation

 ## Todo
-- detect hidden track one audio (HTOA) and notify if it exists
 - improve the diff display: show cddb entry number and source (ie musicbrainz, cddb, cd-text, local) in the header
 - highlight CDDB entries with extended info and provide a way to view it
 - make the CDDB entry choice prompt for locally cached (line ~2618) the same as in do_cddbedit (line ~3031)